mingchen-lab/cytosee/README.md

-## CytoSEE: R based toolkit for automatic computation and evaluation of cytometry data
+## CytoSEE: R based platform for evaluating and visualizing cytometry data

 ### Workflow of CytoSEE